 Activists have said that women driving in Saudi Arabia is not technically illegal but that the ban is linked to tradition and custom.
 To protest the ban, some activists have gotten behind the wheel, taking pictures and posting the images online.

-Some Saudi women, however, feel the fight is unneccessary, believing that change cannot be forced.
+Some Saudi women, however, feel the fight is unnecessary, believing that change cannot be forced.
 It is a stance supported by the kingdom’s powerful Deputy Crown Prince Mohammed bin Salman who in April unveiled the Vision 2030 plan for economic diversification and social change but insisted on the matter of women driving that:

 “So far the society is not persuaded — and it has negative influence — but we stress that it is up to the Saudi society.”